wpsharks/comet-cache-kb/tutorials/107-migrating-zencache-pro-to-comet-cache-pro.md

 Please Deactivate ZenCache and/or ZenCache Pro first (_don't_ delete the ZenCache plugin until after you've installed Comet Cache; that way your existing ZenCache options will be preserved in Comet Cache).
 Then, follow the instructions above to Install and Activate the new Comet Cache Pro plugin.
 That's it! :-)

-### Can I delete ZenCache Pro before installing Comet Cache Pro?
+### Can I delete ZenCache Pro?

-Yes.
-If you don't have any custom ZenCache settings that you want Comet Cache Pro to import, then deleting ZenCache before installing Comet Cache Pro will be fine.
+If you have any custom ZenCache settings that you want Comet Cache Pro to import, then you can leave ZenCache installed until after you install Comet Cache.
+When Comet Cache is installed, it will look for any existing ZenCache plugin settings and copy those over to Comet Cache.

+Once Comet Cache has been installed, you can delete the ZenCache plugin.

 ### Will my old ZenCache settings carry over to Comet Cache?